-Mustard seed is known since prehistoric times.
-Pliny names over 40 therapeutic agents with mustard seed being the key ingredient.
-Romans used to add it to all their refined dishes.
-Legends say that mustard leaves grew incredibly fast.
-In the time it took to prepare a dish they would grow so large that they could be used in a salad.
-Mustard seed was also a frequently used ingredient of love potions.
+Mustard plants and their seeds have been known since prehistoric times.
+Pliny names over 40 therapeutic agents with mustard seeds as the key ingredient.
+Romans used to add them to all their sophisticated dishes.
+Legend has it that mustard leaves grew incredibly fast: in the time it took to prepare a dish, they would grow so large that they could be used in a salad.
+Mustard seeds were also a frequently used ingredient of love potions.

 There are several types of mustard seeds.
-Mustard seed is mainly grown in the Mediterranean and South-East Europe.
-In Medieval Times mustard seeds played an important role in the life on the household.
-Scattering mustard seeds over the doorstep was considered a bad omen, that meant there would be quarrels.
+Mustard seeds are mainly grown in the Mediterranean countries and South-East Europe.
+In medieval era, mustard seeds played an important role in people's lives.
+Scattering mustard seeds over the doorstep was considered a bad omen; it meant there would be quarrels.
 Sowing mustard seeds into the bedsheets could strengthen the marriage, and burying mustard seeds in the garden at midnight had the power to ward off any curses cast by jealous neighbours.

 - Yellow mustard - approx. 28%

 Depending on the processing technique, it is possible to obtain oil that can be used in food, cosmetics and pharmaceutical industries, as well as for technical purposes.